-If you have recently upgraded your monitor and are seeing a partially hidden Taskbar, Blurry font, odd looking display and facing other screen issues, then you will not be alone.
+If you have recently upgraded your monitor and are seeing a partially hidden Taskbar, Blurry font, odd-looking display, and facing other screen issues, then you will not be alone.
 It happens on Windows if you opt for a higher resolution monitor, and move from a comparatively lower one.
 Windows may not be able to detect the current monitor, and hence, it requires some changes to be made to work fine again.

-If you face problems after moving to larger Monitor with higher Screen Resolution, like Blurry Fonts problem, odd colors or incorrect display scaling, here are a few things you should try.
+If you face problems after moving to a larger Monitor with higher Screen Resolution, like Blurry Fonts problem, odd colors or incorrect display scaling, here are a few things you should try.

 1] Reinstall or Update Graphics Driver

 Updating your Graphics Driver is the first task you should do after plugging in a higher resolution monitor.
-The existing graphics driver many not be able to detect the new monitor’s resolution and thus you may end us facing such issues.
+The existing graphics driver may not be able to detect the new monitor’s resolution and thus you may end us facing such issues.

 2] Change Screen Resolution manually

-“Advanced Display Settings” is a function in Windows 10’s Settings panel that allows users to identify all plugged in monitors (for dual-monitor setup), set resolution, etc. You can change the monitor screen resolution manually.
+“Advanced Display Settings” is a function in Windows 10’s Settings panel that allows users to identify all plugged-in monitors (for dual-monitor setup), set resolution, etc. You can change the monitor screen resolution manually.
 For example, if your monitor has a maximum resolution of 1920 x 1080 pixels, you should use that as the default resolution.
 Otherwise, your screen will look odd or blurry.
 You will see the settings here – Settings > System > Display > Advanced display settings.

 3] ClearType Text Tuner

 ClearType Text Tuner helps users to set the best font type in Windows.
-You can open the ClearType Text Tuner from “Advanced display settings” or using the Taskbar Search Box of Windows 10.
+You can open the ClearType Text Tuner from “Advanced display settings” or use the Taskbar Search Box of Windows 10.
 After opening it, follow the screen options, turn on ClearType, set the best text according to your wish, and save the settings.

 4] Change DPI